 We’ve all seen intermodal containers on the back of trucks, trains, and ships.
 But do you know how intermodal containers work?
 How long have they been in use?
 What is their impact on society?

 The intermodal container is one of the most important inventions that has revolutionized global trade.
-It’s an all-purpose tool for shipping goods across oceans, seas, states and provinces, and the world.
+It’s an all-purpose tool for shipping goods across oceans, seas, states and provinces, and worldwide.

 A Quick History of the Shipping Container

 The intermodal container, created in 1956 by Malcom McLean, revolutionized the shipping industry.

 It eliminated the need for goods to be loaded and unloaded – a time-consuming and costly process and has become the standard of a container moving from one intermodal transport to another.

 Whether a container is transported from a truck to a rail car or from a cargo port to a warehouse, the intermodal container comes in various sizes with standardized dimensions, allowing the different modes of transportation to carry it without any modifications.

 That said, twenty foot equivalent units are the most common size and can hold between 9 to 11 pallets.